xyloXOXO/count-the-bitches/README.md

 it does preety much everything , like the central unit of code it does match if the video encoding ackshully match the picture that was pre- defines in folder

+#  how to use >>>
+create a Images folder wih capital I and enter the pictures in it